mideactive/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [9-divide_and_rule](https://github.com/mideactive/alx-system_engineering-devops/blob/master/0x03-shell_variables_expansions/9-divide_and_rule): 'export POWER=42784 && export DIVIDE=32 && echo $((POWER / DIVIDE))' this line of code will create global variable 'POWER', 'DIVIDE', and divide both values to give us a result.

+##### 10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath

+          Write a script that displays the result of BREATH to the power LOVE

+            BREATH and LOVE are environment variables
+            The script should display the result, followed by a new line

+#### Solution:

+[10-love_exponent_breath](https://github.com/mideactive/alx-system_engineering-devops/blob/master/0x03-shell_variables_expansions/10-love_exponent_breath): 'export BREATH=4   && export LOVE=3  && echo $((BREATH**LOVE))' the line of code will create global variable 'BREATH', 'LOVE', and return the result of 'BREATH exponential LOVE'.